badabing2005/PixelFlasher/README.md

 4. Next select the full OTA (recommended) or factory zip file (don't unzip), the application will recognize the phone model from the image name and validate the SHA-256 checksum.
 You can download [factory images](https://developers.google.com/android/images) by clicking the ![Image of link](/images/open-link-16.png) next to it.
 You can download full OTA images from [here](https://developers.google.com/android/ota).
-**Note:** Because both firmware package and full OTA are complete images, you can upgrade to any newer version without worrying about jumping versions (downgrades might work, but are not recommended).
+**Note:** Because both firmware package and full OTA are complete images, you can upgrade to any newer version without worrying about jumping versions (downgrades with factory image are possible only with wipe data).
-5. Process the factory image.
+5. Process the full OTA or factory image.
-PixelFlasher will extract `boot.img` (or `init_boot.img` for Pixel 7 or newer devices) file from the factory image and populate it in the list below (5).
+PixelFlasher will extract `boot.img` (or `init_boot.img` for Pixel 7 or newer devices) file from the image and populate it in the list below (5).
 6. Select `boot.img` (or `init_boot.img` for Pixel 7 or newer devices) from the list, the selected file can be patched (6), or flashed (10).
 7. Optional: Select this option if you want to patch the `boot.img` (or `init_boot.img` for Pixel 7 or newer devices) with Magisk.
 If Magisk is not already installed on your phone, PixelFlasher will install it for you.
 Your phone does not need to be rooted to create a patched file.